T3: List of Distracting Activities

 Introduction

 When you begin to experience an emotional crisis, there are steps that you can take to prevent the whole situation from becoming worse.
-We are going to cover the RESISTT technique that will help you cope with this in the next article (exercise 4), but to prepare for that, in this article we'll work on making a list of distracting, pleasurable activities that you can do when having an emotional crisis.
-These activities are meant to distract you from the emotional distress, so that you will create more space between you and the situation and then come back to the problem later, when you feel a little better.
+We are going to cover the RESISTT technique that will help you cope with this in the next article (Exercise 4).
+To prepare for that, however, in this article we will work on making a list of distracting, pleasurable activities that you can do when having an emotional crisis.
+These activities are meant to help you from tolerate emotional distress.
+These activities will help you to create some space between the problematic situation and yourself, so that you can come back to the problem later when you feel a little better.
 Have fun with this exercise!

 Distress Tolerance: Create a List of Distracting Activities